MicrosoftDocs/appcenter-docs/docs/quickstarts/android/crashes.md

 ---

 # View Crashes Sent From Android App in App Center
-If you have not already, follow the [getting started tutorial](getting-started.md) to set up the sample app.
+If you haven't already, follow the [getting started tutorial](getting-started.md) to set up the sample app.

 ## Crashing the sample app
 1. Navigate to the app repository in your local machine and open the app module in Android Studio.